 Thanks for visiting!

-Health & Awareness is working hard to become a trusted leader to bring awareness and promote prevention to slow or stop the progression of kidney disease and help improve well-being and safety for individuals and families in Hampton Roads.
+Health & Awareness is working hard to become a trusted leader to bring awareness and promote prevention to slow or stop the progression of kidney disease.

 "Encourage our Youth" & "Remember our Seniors"

-- CKD is more common among women than men.
+- Chronic Kidney Disease (CKD) is more common among women than men.

 - More than 40% of people aged 20 years or older with diabetes have CKD.